onaio/js-tools/packages/GoogleAnalytics/README.md

 }
 ```

+This approach however forces components (and all of their children components) to unmount and remount every time the URL changes.

 ### RouterTracker (Best approach)

-Uses a `Route` that matches everything so that it can be re-rendered on every route change
+Uses a `Route` that matches everything so that it can be re-rendered on every route change.

 #### Usage